acalchera/eDNA_teaching_2024/README.md

 ## Demultiplexing with cutadapt

 Create a subdirectory for the file that have the barcodes and primers removed.
-And enter it.
 ```{bash, eval = F}
 mkdir DEMULTIPLEXED
 ```